Skip to content

 The configuration syntax is common for all levels, but not all levels support the same keys.
 Our reference contains the list of keys and the allowed levels for each one.

-Bear in mind that not all configuration parameters are available for all levels.
-Furthermore, each level will overwrite whatever is configured in the previous ones.
+There are several ways to set Pantavisor configuration, depending on when it can be modified in the Pantavisor life cycle.
+Bear in mind that not all configuration parameters will be available for all levels.
+Furthermore, each level will overwrite whatever is configured in the previous ones, following this order:

 cmdline